Professor Abi Curtis

 Visit my author website.

-I teach on the Creative Writing MFA course and supervise the PhDs in Creative Writing.
+I teach on the Creative Writing MFA and MA courses and supervise PhDs in Creative Writing.
 I am also the Research and Knowledge Transfer Lead for the School of Humanities.

 Publications and Papers